-The Command Line Interface contains information on the syntax and use of the Command Line Interface for the family of DSL routers.
-It provides the steps and information needed to configure the Router software and troubleshoot problems using the Command Line Interface.
-Configuration of network connections, bridging, routing, and security features are essentially the same for all DSL routers, unless otherwise noted.
-The book also provides detailed information about the system's bridging, routing, addressing, and security operations.
+The Command Line Interface contains information on the syntax and use of the Command Line Interface.
+It provides the steps and basic information needed to configure the Router software and troubleshoot problems using the Command Line Interface.
+Configuration of network connections, bridging, routing, and security features are described.
+The book also provides more detailed information about the system's bridging, routing, addressing, and security operation.